 There will be an isolation room in both the main building and CLC for students displaying symptoms of COVID-19.

-Any student, teacher, or staff member living with someone who experiences any of the symptoms of COVID-19, whether they have a positive COVID-19 test or not, should self-isolate for two weeks.
+Any student, teacher, or staff member living with someone who experiences any of the symptoms of COVID-19, whether they have a positive COVID-19 test or not, should quarantine for two weeks.
 If they do not experience any COVID-19 symptoms during that period, they can return to school.
 If they experience symptoms, they must self-isolate until the conditions outlined above have been met.

 - In the case of an individual testing positive for COVID-19 and can be determined to have exposed the school to the same, the school will move people the individual has been in contact with to virtual learning for a 14-day period.